 The institute offers multiple fellowships, as well as the History Scholar Awards.
 Visit the Gilder Lehrman Institute of American History for more information.

 This unique research opportunity is held for three weeks during the summer before students enter their senior year.
 The focus is American history, 1776-1861.
 Students conduct original research using the outstanding archives in Philadelphia, including the American Philosophical Society, the Library Company of Philadelphia, and the Historical Society of Pennsylvania.
 Only 10 students are accepted each year.
-Visit the SHEAR/Mellon Foundation online for more information or contact Professor Sally McMillen.
+Contact Professor Sally McMillen for more information.